Man charged in Alaska cold case due in Maine court this week

-AUBURN, Maine (AP) — A Maine man who is fighting extradition to Alaska for a murder charge is due back in court for his fugitive from justice case.
+AUBURN, Maine (AP) — A Maine man who is fighting extradition to Alaska for a murder charge is due back in court for his case.

 Steven Downs has been charged by Alaska authorities with the 1993 sexual assault and murder of 20-year-old Sophie Sergie at the University of Alaska Fairbanks.
 He’s due in Androscoggin County Superior Court in Auburn on Wednesday morning.